PaNOSC-ViNYL/ase/doc/ase/atoms.rst

 >>> a.get_kinetic_energy()

-In case of a DFT calculator it is up to the user to check exactly what the :epydoc:`ase.atoms.Atoms.get_potential_energy` method returns.
+In case of a DFT calculator, it is up to the user to check exactly what the :epydoc:`ase.atoms.Atoms.get_potential_energy` method returns.
 For example it may be the result of a calculation with a finite temperature smearing of the occupation numbers extrapolated to zero